What is Adjustment?

 Talhaa: If you've decided you want to go through adjustment you have to go on the UCAS website online and register there.
 And then you need to call the universities that you think you might like to go to.
 UCAS doesn't show courses are available for adjustment so you have to go directly through the university websites.
 You need to contact the university and see if there's still enough spaces for the courses you want to apply for.
 It's a real great opportunity to push yourself to go to somewhere that might be a better course for you.

-Adjustment opens the same day as Clearing – Thursday 15 August 2019.
+Adjustment opens the same day as A level results day – Thursday 13 August 2020.

-UCAS Adjustment ends on Saturday 31 August 2019.
+UCAS Adjustment ends on Monday 31 August 2020.
 But you only have 5 days from when your firm-choice university confirms your unconditional place to use Adjustment.
-So UCAS Adjustments ends for most students around 20 August (5 days after their results are confirmed on 15 August).
+So UCAS Adjustments ended for most students around 18 August (5 days after their results are confirmed on 13 August).

 Bear in mind the most popular courses fill up quickly, so start contacting unis as soon as you can.

 We keep a list of courses available in Adjustment, but UCAS doesn't.
 So you might need to contact several universities to find course vacancies in Adjustment.

 Accepting an Adjustment offer

 When you accept a verbal offer in Adjustment, the uni will update your UCAS application so the offer appears in UCAS Track.